lvs170603/Quantum-Observer/README.md

 - **Performance KPIs:** Key metrics at a glance, including live job counts, average wait times, and success rates.
 - **Historical Analysis:** Visualize job status trends over time with an interactive chart.
 - **AI-Powered Anomaly Detection:** Use Genkit to analyze job data and flag unusual behavior or potential system issues.
+- **AI-Powered Dashboard Assistant:** Chat with an AI assistant to get help and information about the dashboard's features.
 - **Responsive Design:** A clean and intuitive interface that works seamlessly across desktop and mobile devices.
 - **Light & Dark Mode:** Switch between themes for your viewing comfort.